neurallayer/awesome-dotnet-datascience/README.md

 * [onxxruntime](https://microsoft.github.io/onnxruntime/) - ONNX Runtime is an open source project that is designed to accelerate machine learning across a wide range of frameworks, operating systems, and hardware platforms.
 It enables acceleration of machine learning inferencing across all of your deployment targets using a single set of API.
 Standard binding for C#.
 * [Tensorflow.Net](https://github.com/SciSharp/TensorFlow.NET) - .NET Standard bindings for Google's TensorFlow for developing, training and deploying Machine Learning models in C#.
 * [Microsoft Cognitive Toolkit (CNTK)](https://docs.microsoft.com/en-us/cognitive-toolkit/) - The Microsoft Cognitive Toolkit (CNTK) is an open-source toolkit for commercial-grade distributed deep learning.
 It describes neural networks as a series of computational steps via a directed graph.
 CNTK allows the user to easily realize and combine popular model types such as feed-forward DNNs, convolutional neural networks (CNNs) and recurrent neural networks (RNNs/LSTMs).
+* [XGBoost.Net](https://github.com/PicNet/XGBoost.Net) - .Net wrappers for the awesome XGBoost library
+* [DiffSharp](https://diffsharp.github.io/DiffSharp/) - DiffSharp allows for exact and efficient calculation of derivatives, by systematically invoking the chain rule of calculus at the elementary operator level during program execution.
+* [autodiff](https://github.com/alexshtf/autodiff) - A .NET library that provides fast, accurate and automatic differentiation (computes derivative / gradient) of mathematical functions.

 ## Reinforcement Learning
+* [Gym.NET](https://github.com/SciSharp/Gym.NET) - A complete port of OpenAI Gym to C#.
+OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
+This is the gym open-source library, which gives you access to a standardized set of environments.
+Work in progress.
+* [Deep QLearning demo](https://github.com/dubezOniner/Deep-QLearning-Demo-csharp) - This demo is a C# port of [ConvNetJS RLDemo](https://cs.stanford.edu/people/karpathy/convnetjs/demo/rldemo.html) by Andrej Karpathy.

 ## Genetic Programming
 * [GeneticSharp](https://github.com/giacomelli/GeneticSharp) - Multi-platform genetic algorithm library for .NET Core and .NET Framework.
 The library has several implementations of GA operators, like: selection, crossover, mutation, reinsertion and termination.
+* [SharpNEAT](https://github.com/colgreen/sharpneat) - SharpNEAT provides an implementation of an Evolutionary Algorithm (EA) with the specific goal of evolving neural networks.
+The EA uses the evolutionary mechanisms of mutation, recombination and selection to search for neural networks with behaviour that satisfies some formally defined problem.

 ## Serving

 ## Domain specific
 * [Lean](https://github.com/QuantConnect/Lean/) - Lean Engine is an open-source algorithmic trading engine built for easy strategy research, backtesting and live trading.
+* [QuantAD](https://www.xcelerit.com/products/quantad/) - Automatic Differentiation tool targeted at Quantitative Finance